talpor/talpor-dev-handbook/docs/deployment/continuous-integration.md

 ### Notifications & Broken Builds

-Notifications happen any time that a build fails. **When a build fails, the whole team should focus on making `master` to succesfully build again**.
+Notifications happen any time that a build fails. **When a build fails, the whole team should focus on making `master` succesfully build again**.
 Notifications are sent via email to developers and team members, and Slack spam happens. **Don't ignore broken builds.**